gradio-app/gradio/client/js/README.md

 ## Usage

-The JavaScript Gradio Client exposes two named imports, `Client` and `duplicate`.
+The JavaScript Gradio Client exposes the Client class, `Client`, along with various other utility functions. `Client` is used to initialise and establish a connection to, or duplicate, a Gradio app.

 ### `Client`